pulibrary/figgy/README.md

 1. For development:
    - ``export SECRET_KEY_BASE=`rake secret` ``
    - `rake db:setup`
-   - In a separate terminal: `foreman start` (you can close the one launching solr)
+   - In a separate terminal: `foreman start`
      - Or run services separately as shown in [[https://github.com/pulibrary/figgy/blob/master/Procfile]]
    - Access Figgy at http://localhost:3000/

 ### Manual Local Setup (Deprecated)

+The following steps will not work if you have Lando installed on your machine.

 1. For test:
    - `RAILS_ENV=test rake db:setup`